Al-Tirmidhi

-Muhammad ibn Isa al-Tirmidhi (محمد بن عيسى الترمذي; 824 – 9 October 892 CE / 209–279 AH), often referred to as Imām at-Termezī/Tirmidhī, was an Islamic scholar, and collector of hadith from Termez (early Khorasan and in present-day Uzbekistan).
+Muhammad ibn Isa al-Tirmidhi (محمد بن عيسى الترمذي; 824 – 9 October 892 CE / 209–279 AH), often referred to as Imām at-Termezī/Tirmidhī, was a Persian Muslim scholar, and collector of hadith from Termez (early Khorasan and in present-day Uzbekistan).
 He wrote al-Jami` as-Sahih (known as Jami` at-Tirmidhi), one of the six canonical hadith compilations in Sunni Islam.
 He also wrote Shama'il Muhammadiyah (popularly known as Shama'il at-Tirmidhi), a compilation of hadiths concerning the person and character of the Islamic prophet, Muhammad.
 At-Tirmidhi was also well versed in Arabic grammar, favoring the school of Kufa over Basra due to the former's preservation of Arabic poetry as a primary source.

 Biography

 Name and lineage

 Al-Tirmidhi's given name (ism) was "Muhammad" while his kunya was "Abu `Isa" ("father of `Isa").
 His genealogy is uncertain; his nasab (patronymic) has variously been given as: